Rodney Roloff, Agricultural Lending Specialist Written by Rodney Roloff

 Total Debt Coverage≥ 1.00 (2-yr avg)≥ 1.25–1.50≥ 1.65

-Tax ReturnsNot required under $1.5M3 years minimum3 years minimum
+Tax ReturnsNot required under $1.5M3 years3 years

 How to Get a Farm Loan in California